quangctkm9207/quangctkm9207.github.io/_posts/design-pattern/2017-08-25-oo-design-pattern.md

 These design patterns are all about **objects communication**.They identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.

 ### What should we care when applying a design pattern?

 * As other things in OO designs, there are always trade-offs.
 There is no design pattern for all problems, even in some specific situations, just follow basic OO principles is better than apply a complex design pattern.
 * They are guideline to problems, so they lay down as an abstract layer.
-We should not force to use them in specific ways. it should be flexible depends on specific situations.
+We should not force to use them in specific ways.
+It should be flexible depends on specific situations.